Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 • You take medications or remedies that make you more sensitive to light, for example, certain antipsychotics and antibiotics, or the popular herbal supplement St John’s Wort

-• You experience Seasonal Affective Disorder with a bipolar presentation (you get depressed in autumn and winter but switch to hypomania or mania episodes in spring and summer), or non-seasonal bipolar disorder
+• You experience Seasonal Affective Disorder with a bipolar presentation (you have a pattern of becoming depressed in some seasons and switch to hypomania or mania episodes in others), or non-seasonal bipolar disorder

 When should I use a SAD light?

-Usually, you wouldn’t use a standard SAD light late in the evening before you want to go to sleep because the light energises you.
+Usually, you wouldn’t use a standard SAD light in the evening for at least the three hours before you want to go to sleep because the light energises you.
 However, some manufacturers are starting to make SAD lights that add more red and can dim down in the evening, so you have a more versatile light that helps you to wake up and be energised in the morning and to wind down for sleep in the evening.
-An example is the Lumie Halo, shown in the photo.
+An example is the Lumie Halo.

 For the best effects for people with Seasonal Affective Disorder, most people start to use their SAD light in the autumn months, when they begin to notice the early symptoms of SAD creeping in.
 Lowering energy levels and increased sleepiness, struggling to get up in the mornings and irritability are often early indicators for many people.